 * Why was Lou Hawtin legendary?

 Well here are just a few things he did while on duty!
 He sometimes decorated signalboxes with bunting to advertise his presence.
 He used to make use of Byfield station's crane for lifting car engines that he was repairing for people.
 He was late for shifts at Blakesley in winter because he had gone skating on Canons Ashby ponds.
+He used to sit on Blakesley signalbox steps and accompanying himself on his accordion giving impromptu concerts to serenade the young ladies of the village.
+He played in a local semi-professional dance band in his spare time.
+On one occasion when a Christmas party was being held for Blakesley Women's Guild in the Public Hall, uncontrolled loud screams of laughter coming from the usually reserved ladies could be heard some fair distance away, sure enough they had hired Lou as 'an entertainer' for the party.
+Despite making enquiries I never found out exactly what his act consisted of !
 He ran an unofficial hair dressing business in Byfield signal box.
-He even confused station master Evan Dines' hound (which Lou was rather wary of) into running away from Towcester station in a wild goose chase to attempt to follow the hounds by imitating the sound of the Grafton Hunt's horn on his bugle!
+Ralph Radford in his excellent book 'Coal Dust to Computers' describes passing by Byfield signalbox while firing a Woodford WD and witnessing a line of pensioners sitting on chairs outside the bunting bedecked box awaiting their turn for a trim.
+Lou even confused station master Evan Dines' hound, which Lou was rather wary of, into running away from Towcester station on a wild goose chase to attempt to follow the hounds by imitating the sound of the Grafton Hunt's horn on his bugle!

 If you have any information or photos, sign up and leave us a comment